aleph2c/miros/doc/patterns.rst

 .. image:: _static/orthogonal_region5.svg
     :align: center

-From a high level, the FusionReactor is a subclass of the Factory which means it has a thread and it can use the factory syntax to build up its HSM.
+From a high level, the FusionReactor is a subclass of the :term:`Factory<Factory>` which means it has a thread and it can use the factory syntax to build up its HSM.
 Since there will be only one reactor with 255 pistons, we have it build the 255 pistons when it enters the reactor_on state.
 The pistons are stored in an :term:`extended state variable<Extended State Variable>` in the reactor object.
 This adds convenient syntax for accessing an individual piston, or for iterating over all of them.

 After constructing it's pistons the reactor will climb into the pending_on_pistons state.
-This state captures the TIME_OUT event and iterates through all of the pistons, injecting each of them with the TIME_OUT event.
+This state captures the TIME_OUT event and iterates through all of the pistons, injecting each of them with the TIME_OUT :term:`event<Event>`.
 To see how a fusion piston deals with a TIME_OUT we will look at it's state chart:

 .. image:: _static/orthogonal_region4.svg
     :align: center